Rina Sircar

 Venerable Dr. Rina Sircar Life and Legacy

-The life and legacy of a CIIS professor and wisdom teacher of the Theravada forest tradition
+This page honors the life and legacy of a CIIS professor and wisdom teacher of the Theravada forest tradition.

-Dr. Rina Sircar is a beloved professor emerita whose teachings have reached across the globe and multiple generations.
-As a representative of an ancient lineage in the Theravada forest tradition and as a disciple of one of the greatest Buddhist masters of the twentieth century, the Very Venerable Taungpulu Tawya Kaba-Aye Sayadaw, she is one of the earliest and the first female teacher who brought the wisdom teachings and meditation practices of the oldest school of Buddhism to the United States.
-She taught in CIIS’ Philosophy and Religion Department for nearly four decades and is co-founder and resident meditation teacher of Taungpulu Kaba-Aye Monastery.
+Dr. Rina Sircar (d.
+2018) was a beloved professor emerita whose teachings reached across the globe and multiple generations.
+As a representative of an ancient lineage in the Theravada forest tradition and as a disciple of one of the greatest Buddhist masters of the twentieth century, the Very Venerable Taungpulu Tawya Kaba-Aye Sayadaw, she was one of the earliest and the first female teacher to bring the wisdom teachings and meditation practices of the oldest school of Buddhism to the United States.
+She taught in CIIS’ Philosophy and Religion Department for nearly four decades and was co-founder and resident meditation teacher of Taungpulu Kaba-Aye Monastery.

 The Professor Rina Sircar Legacy project was made possible by a generous contribution from John Paul Lenney and Mary Pax Lenney.